I'm a mom of two who loves to share recipes and advice about kitchen equipment.

 Negatives of Ceramic Blades

-Ceramic blades are also not “all-purpose” kitchen knives.
+- Ceramic blades are also not “all-purpose” kitchen knives.
 They are not useful for cutting through meat with bones, so choose a stainless steel knife for cutting up whole chickens.
 Do not use this type of knife for cutting through frozen food, as the blade may chip or break.
-These knives are excellent for cutting vegetables, fruits, and boneless meat.

 Ceramic Knife Care and Maintenance